-Another cause for your speakers’ buzzing may be frequency interference, also known as radio frequency.
+Another cause for your speakers’ buzzing may be frequency interference, also known as radiofrequency.

-This frequency interference can come from external sources such as the TV signal, radio stations or other wireless equipment such as another speaker or microphone.
+This frequency interference can come from external sources such as the TV signal, radio stations, or other wireless equipment such as another speaker or microphone.

-Other common sources of Radio Frequencies include:
+Other familiar sources of Radio Frequencies include:

 - Computer Monitor

 - Any external devices such as USB, hard drive, etc.

 One way of testing if this is the issue is to turn off these external speakers one-by-one while checking if the problem has been resolved between each one.